Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Experiments

 \subsection{MNIST}

-Next we apply all methods to a neural network with two fully connected layers on the MNIST dataset with images of size $28\times 28$.
-The first fully connected layer is size $784\times 512$ and has a ReLU activation function.
-The second fully connected layer is size $512\times 10$ with a softmax activation function.
-We list the specifications of tensorization in Table~\ref{table: mnist design}.
-We use a maximum rank of $20$ for all models except the CP, for which we increase the maximum rank to 50.

-We observe that in all cases our automatic rank determination can achieve the highest compression ratio in training.
+Next we test a neural network with two fully connected (FC) layers on the MNIST dataset with images of size $28\times 28$.
+The first FC layer is size $784\times 512$ and has a ReLU activation function.
+The second FC layer is size $512\times 10$ with a softmax activation function.
+Exact tensor dimensions are given in Table 2 of Appendix D. In all cases our automatic rank determination can achieve the highest compression ratio in training.
 Our proposed automatic rank determination both improves accuracy and reduces parameter number in all tensor formats except the TT format which has slight accuracy loss but the highest compression ratio.
 We hypothesize that the automatic rank reduction can reduce over-fitting on the simple MNIST task.
 The TTM format is best-suited to fully connected layers, achieving the second-highest compression ratios and the second-best accuracy.
 In Fig.~\ref{fig: mnist inferred ranks} we plot the rank determination output of a single training run using our log-uniform prior.
 We note that our algorithm discovers the actual ranks that are nearly impossible to determine via hand-tuning or combinatorial search (for example [1,20,3,2,1] in the TTM model from a maximum rank of [1,20,20,20,1], which may require up to 16,000 searches).

-With the obtained Bayesian solution, we can quantify the uncertainty of our model and its output prediction as a by-product.
-Popular metrics for uncertainty measures include negative log-likelihood~\cite{maddox2019simple}, expected calibration error~\cite{lakshminarayanan2017simple}, which measures model over-/under-confidence, and out-of-distribution input detection~\cite{dusenberry2020efficient}.
+With the obtained Bayesian solution, we can quantify the uncertainty of our model as a by-product.
+Popular metrics for uncertainty measures include negative log-likelihood, expected calibration error, which measures model over-/under-confidence, and out-of-distribution input detection~\cite{lakshminarayanan2017simple}.
 In Fig.~\ref{fig: mnist challenge}, we show the classification uncertainty of an image that is hard to recognize in practice.
 With the CP tensorized model trained from ARD-LU, we plot the mean and variance of the predicted softmax outputs in Fig.~\ref{fig: mnist challenge} (b).
 This plot clearly shows that this image looks like ``2", ``3" or ``7", with the highest probability of being classified as ``7".
 Fig.~\ref{fig: mnist challenge} (c) further plots the marginal predictive density of the two most likely labels ``2" and ``7".